Halloween Kills-2021

 And 007 (Roger Moore) is thrust into the middle of the action as he aligns with Melina Havelock (Carole Bouquet), Milos Columbo (Topol), and others to thwart the fiendish plans of the villainous Kristatos (Julian Glover).

-I adore the opening sequence when Bond visits the gravestone of his deceased wife Teresa.
-This tender moment immediately made me reflect on the goodness of On Her Majesty’s Secret Service (1969) and the humanistic tone that the film brought.
+I adore the opening sequence when Bond visits the gravestone of his deceased wife, Teresa.
+This tender moment immediately made me reflect on the merits of On Her Majesty’s Secret Service (1969) and the humanistic tone the film conveyed.

-Bond then engages in a thrilling helicopter chase with arch-rival Blofeld which parlays into the opening credits with the title song as a backdrop.
+Bond then engages in a thrilling helicopter chase with arch-rival Blofeld, which parleys into the opening credits with the title song as a backdrop.

-This first sequence has nothing to do with the rest of the film but fabulous is the London shots of Big Ben and other historical treats.
+This first sequence has nothing to do with the rest of the film, but the London shots of Big Ben and other historical treats are fabulous.
 And it’s just dessert to see Blofeld dumped into a massive chimney and presumably to his death.

 Bond historians will love this.

-The film is recommended to be watched in the winter months since the snowy and icy scenes fare better in the appropriate calendar months.
-It could be a warmup act to On Her Majesty’s Secret Service or From Russia With Love (1963) also cold-feeling Bond films.
+The film is recommended to be watched in the winter months, as the snowy and icy scenes work better then.
+It could be a warm-up act to On Her Majesty’s Secret Service or From Russia With Love (1963), also cold-feeling Bond films.

-I didn’t perceive much chemistry between Moore and Bouquet but neither did their lack of chemistry ruin the film for me.
-The thirty-year age difference didn’t help matters but at least James Bond had the decency not to bed the horny underaged figure skater, Bibi Dahl (Lynn-Holly Johnson).
+I didn’t perceive much chemistry between Moore and Bouquet, but their lack of it didn’t ruin the film for me.
+The thirty-year age difference didn’t help matters, but at least James Bond had the decency not to bed the horny underage figure skater, Bibi Dahl (Lynn-Holly Johnson).

 Kristatos isn’t the most memorable villain either.
-His true colors aren’t revealed until late in the game and his motivations are a stretch.
-I didn’t buy him as a former war hero and ally turned smuggler.
+His true colors aren’t revealed until late in the game, and his motivations are a stretch.
+I didn’t buy him as a former war hero and an ally-turned-smuggler.

 Flying under the radar, For Your Eyes Only (1981) is delightful for the locales and action sequences alone.

-Dragging slightly midway and not featuring a memorable Bond girl or villain, it offers a darker story and contains fewer cheeky moments.
+Dragging slightly midway and lacking a memorable Bond girl or villain, it offers a darker story and fewer cheeky moments.
 This is refreshing following a silly trip to the moon.

-The villains are more dangerous than cartoonish and the extreme locales and throwback to history make this an appreciated effort.
+The villains are more dangerous than cartoonish, and the extreme locales and historical throwbacks make this an appreciated effort.

 Oscar Nominations: Best Original Song-“For Your Eyes Only”